containers/buildah/docs/buildah-bud.md

 local file, the directory in which it resides will be used as the build context.

+**--force-rm**

+Always remove intermediate containers after a build.
+Buildah does not currently support cacheing so this is a NOOP.

 **--format**

 Control the format for the built image's manifest and configuration data.